Planning your Arrival

 Payment methods & deadlines

 If you are travelling to the UK from a non-EU country, you must declare any cash of £10,000 or more (or local currency equivalent).
 Please see the UK government website for details.
 We strongly advise students against keeping large amounts of cash in their rooms or carrying large sums on their person as theft or loss may occur.
+Please also note that the College cannot accept more than £500 in cash towards the balance of any battels statement.

 |< Previous Section: Getting Ready for your Arrival||Next Section When you Arrive >|